Webhooks

 All live webhooks must be made over HTTPS.
 Webhooks configured for plain HTTP will fail.

-Each webhook will have an authorization header containing your account's webhook API key.
+Each webhook will have an authorization header containing your workspace's webhook API key.

 Your server should read this header and verify that it matches the webhook API key found in your dashboard.